ydhemtek/hashtagram/README.md

 ### Instagram Keyword Search and RSS News Tool

 This script allows you to retrieve Instagram posts based on specific keywords or hashtags.
-Additionally, it can extract relevant hashtags from specified RSS news feeds.
+Additionally, it can extract relevant hashtags from specified RSS news feeds. the script can create a pdf with all RSS news
 ### Features

 Search for Instagram posts based on keywords or hashtags.